Biden tells storm-ravaged Louisiana: 'I know you're hurting'

 Edwards said Biden has “been a tremendous partner,” adding that he intended to keep asking for help until the president said no.

 In the aftermath of Ida, Biden is focusing anew on the threat posed by climate change and the prospect that disaster zone visits may become a more regular feature of the presidency.
-The storm has killed at least 14 people in Louisiana, Mississippi and Alabama, and at least 48 in the Northeastern U.S.
+The storm has killed at least 14 people in Louisiana, Mississippi and Alabama, and at least 49 in the Northeastern U.S. At least 25 people died in New Jersey alone.

 The president has pointed to that destruction to call for greater public resolve to confront climate change.
 His $1 trillion infrastructure legislation intends to ensure that vital networks connecting cities and states and the country as a whole can withstand the flooding, whirlwinds and damage caused by increasingly dangerous weather.